Old woman sitting on a porch, August 1986 (anonymous)

-In my thirties, the stories dried up.
+In my thirties, probably because of my new defensiveness, the stories dried up.
 I was moving too quickly through my life to sit for hours allowing strangers to monopolize my time.
 There was too much to do.

 Only a handful of stories I gathered during this wide open period of my life ever penetrated my psyche in any meaningful way.
 The old woman on the porch was one of them.

 Why was I there?
 What was my purpose?
 At each of the other posts, I could justify the need for a security guard, even at Trap Rock, but what exactly did she need from me?
 Someone to keep her company?
-It felt like that was my purpose that evening as I sat on her back porch watching the sun set over that last patch of her ancestral land, her with a blanket draped in her lap, me with my unread copy of Esquire in mine.
+That evening on the porch, I felt a sense of duty to sit with her on her back porch watching the sun set over that last patch of her ancestral land, her with a blanket draped in her lap, me with my unread copy of Esquire in mine.

 Hers was a story of sadness and loss, of children and grandchildren who had moved away or convinced her to sell off pieces of the farm.
 As the sky darkened into night, I could feel her fading next to me, not from the light of life, but from the churn of history itself.
-It was as if she had resigned herself to die in this place, her feet firmly planted in the land, as a final act of resistance.
+It was as if she had resigned herself to die in this place, her feet firmly planted in the land, as a final act of resistance against forces of change she could not stop.
 She complained that small family farms were being destroyed by the new economy.
-The forces were against farmers these days.
-Developers were everywhere, always calling and leaving messages on her answering machine or stopping by, always interested in buying more of her land.
-The country used to understand the importance of family farms.
+The forces were against farmers these days, she said.
+Developers were everywhere, always calling and leaving messages on her answering machine or stopping by, always offering to buy more of her land.
+Always leaving their business cards.
+The country used to understand the importance of family farms, she said.
 There was a place for them in New Jersey.
 They mattered.
-Now the land was all that mattered, not the land as she she had known it—fertile and green and teaming with life—but the land that was demarcated by lines on a map at the local zoning board meetings, the land that could be bought and sold and developed.
+Now the land was all that mattered, not the land as she had known it—fertile and green and teaming with life—but the land that was demarcated by lines on a map at the local zoning board meetings, the land that could be bought and sold and "developed."
 Land for housing developments.
 Land for shopping centers.
 Land for another condo complex or golf course.

 I have never recovered from the loss of my meadow, and whenever I think of it now, she is there also, both of us having been cast from The Garden and then made to watch paradise burn.

-Many people probably think this kind of attitude is immature or frivolous.
+Some readers will no doubt think me immature or frivolous to speak in this way.
 Their cynicism and resignation is everywhere now, poisoning our entire society, but it has been this way for a long time in America.
 In the early 1860s, Henry David Thoreau wrote, “If a man walks the woods for love of them half of each day, he is in danger of being regarded a loafer.
 But if he spends his days as a speculator, shearing off those woods and making the earth bald before her time, he is deemed an industrious and enterprising citizen.”
 The shearers of woods have ruled the roost for some time, and they have more or less written the Book of Common Sense in America.
 But the Book of Life was written by loafers and lovers of chipmunks, toads, and monarch butterflies—the people for whom the land is sacred.
 I choose to make common cause with them.

 Why was I there that day?
 To receive her story, of course.
-I can think of no other reason that makes sense, and I am grateful for it.
+I can think of no other reason that makes sense.